RewayD/Flight-Delay-Data-Quality-Review/README.md

 through 5 were shared among three classmates.
 This rewrite deliberately avoids claiming sole authorship of those teammates' anomaly-detection work.

-Before making the repository public, obtain any teammate or instructor permission required by the course policy.

-OpenAI Codex assisted with the post-course refactor, implementation, documentation, and testing.
-Reway should rerun the project and be able to explain every audit, metric, score, and limitation before presenting it as portfolio work.

 See [`CHANGES.md`](CHANGES.md) for the full revision list.